 Jail time for subsequent drunk driving offenses generally increases, with up to a year in jail for misdemeanor offenses.
 Other aggravated factors could increase the jail time for drunk drivers.
 Some factors which could increase jail time include:

-Prison is generally reserved for those who have committed especially serious crimes.
+Prison is generally reserved for those who have committed especially serious drunk driving offenses.
 A person who is convicted of a felony or aggravated DUI might be sent to prison instead of jail.
 A person may also be sent to prison as opposed to jail if the sentence is for longer than 12 months.
-In the state of Texas, someone convicted of a DUI for the third time could be sentenced to up to 10 years in prison.
+DUI criminal offenses that may result in a felony conviction include: